Are you thinking of adding sound effects to your podcast? Wondering where to find the best podcast sound effects?

 1. ASoundEffect

-ASoundEffect is a massive library of sound effects from different creators.
+ASoundEffect is the biggest library of sound effects from different creators.
 They have everything you need, from simple sound effects like footsteps and doors opening to complex sci-fi space battles, spooky horror backgrounds, to game show theme music.
 There’s a lot here.

 Purchasing is straightforward.
 There’s a flat fee per effect or library of effects.
 We also like that their licensing is simple and clear.